 A learning management system (LMS) is a web-based software platform that allows you to upload, manage and distribute learning materials to users.
 If you’re planning to create eLearning content in-house, you’ll need an LMS with a built-in/integrated tool for developing e-courses.

 It can be a simple editor for making essential quizzes and courses, or a full-fledged tools for instructional designers that enables them to build high-quality ‘sticky’ content.
 What to choose is up to you.
-We can just offer you a brief overview of 22 LMSs with an authoring option.
+Here, we offer a brief overview of 18 LMSs that include an authoring option.

 1. iSpring Learn